mithril-security/blindai/docs/advanced/cloud-deployment.md

     If you are good to go, you just need to install Docker on the VM.
 [Please follow these instructions to get started quickly. ](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

-    Once Docker is installed, refer to the [deploy-on-hardware.md](deploy-on-hardware.md "mention") page.
+    Once Docker is installed, refer to [the deploy on hardware section](../getting-started/deploy-on-hardware.md) page.